uaicompetition/uci-2022/_leaderboard/first_leader_board.md

 ---
-title: "MPE results from non-participating solvers"
+title: "Aug 24th.
+MPE results from non-participating solvers"
 ---

 We show the preliminary evaluation results from non-participating solvers.